schwittlick/cursor/README.md

 - serial cable with usb adapter
 - mit null modem
 - cat file to port

+#### HP7475A inkscape
+- document layout: A3 in landscape
+- export hpgl not centered

 ##### Roland DPX3300
 usb to parallel port adapter